anders-wiggers/visualization-of-school-data/data/fetch/README.md

 ## Deployment

-The Script runs through all instructions in the `instructions` folder.
+The script runs through all instructions in the `instructions` folder.
 An instruction is a `json` file which contains a set of instructions for the script to execute.
 Each relevant excel sheet has been given a fetch instruction

 ### Instructions

 #### Get
-The get command navigates to a website
+The get command can be used to navigate to a specified URL.

 ```
 {